Bringing People Together

 The city of Virginia Beach faced several maturation issues including the lack of a true urban center, suburban sprawl, and rapid expansion.

-THE PROBLEM
+THE OPPORTUNITY

 $500 Million